-Signatures, seals, certificates and other endorsements relating to new plans must be endorsed on the Administration Sheet completed for inclusion with the plan when lodged either electronically or by hand at NSW LRS, Queens Square office, Sydney.
+Signatures, seals, certificates and other endorsements relating to new plans must be endorsed on the Administration Sheet completed for inclusion with the plan when lodged either electronically or by hand at NSW LRS.

-of a plan, by the method appropriate to the situation, by every person or corporation with an interest in the land.
+Signing and witnessing of a plan by every person or corporation with an interest in the land is required.